do i need planning permission

 fence

-You can get creative with your fencing and use non-standard fencing materials such as decking boards, scaffold planks or cladding for a quirky modern unique look.
+You can get creative with your fencing and use non-standard fencing materials such as decking boards, scaffold planks or cladding.
+For inspiration, check out the restoration couples’ fence project below:

 YouTube player